3 Easy Ways to Instantly Stop Teeth Sensitivity After Whitening

 2. Remineralizing Products

-In addition to your daily toothpaste, using a remineralizing product can help speed up and support the enamel repair process.
-These products work by filling in the porous areas of the enamel with minerals, creating a protective shield that helps reduce sensitivity.
+Besides your daily toothpaste, you can use a remineralizing product to help speed up and support the enamel repair process.
+These products work by filling in the porous areas of the enamel with minerals to reduce sensitivity.

-They come in various forms, including mouthwashes, gels, creams, and foams.
+They come in various products, including mouthwashes, gels, creams, and foams.

 Here are some options: